chadac/golang/src/cmd/compile/README.md

 * `cmd/compile/internal/ir` (compiler AST)
 * `cmd/compile/internal/noder` (create compiler AST)

-The compiler middle end uses its own AST definition and representation of Go types carried over from when it was written in C. All of its code is written in terms of these, so the next step after type checking is to convert the syntax and types2 representations to ir and types.
+The compiler middle end uses its own AST definition and representation of Golang types carried over from when it was written in C. All of its code is written in terms of these, so the next step after type checking is to convert the syntax and types2 representations to ir and types.
 This process is referred to as